 Early Origins of the Hornbye family

 Important Dates for the Hornbye family

 This web page shows only a small excerpt of our Hornbye research.
-Another 173 words (12 lines of text) covering the years 1638, 1662 and 1668 are included under the topic Early Hornbye History in all our PDF Extended History products and printed products wherever possible.
+Another 87 words (6 lines of text) covering the years 1638, 1662 and 1668 are included under the topic Early Hornbye History in all our PDF Extended History products and printed products wherever possible.

 Hornbye Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Hornbye family name include Hornby, Hornbie and others.

 Early Notables of the Hornbye family (pre 1700)

 More information is included under the topic Early Hornbye Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Hornbye family

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, Canada, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Hornbye surname or a spelling variation of the name include: Mary Hornby and Joseph Hornby arrived in Philadelphia with four children in 1820; Mercy Hornby settled in Virginia in 1735; Squire T. Hornby settled in Philadelphia in 1860.